 \section{Supplementary mass constraint 1: cluster members}

 To model the cluster member mass distribution and, in particular, separate its baryonic and DM counterparts, we rely on photometric and spectroscopic measurements.
 To model the stellar mass distribution, we fit the light profiles with a method that we tailored towards crowded fields such as galaxy clusters, presented in Sect.~\ref{sect:galaxy-light}.
 Some of the parameters of these light profiles are also used in the modelling of their DM distribution.
-As the light profile provides a 2D representation, a missing key piece is the needed factor to scale such a profile to the DM and baryonic masses.
+As the light profile offers only a 2D representation, a scaling factor must be introduced to connect it to the underlying DM and baryonic mass distributions.
 We address this in Sect.~\ref{sect:Cluster-member-LOSVD} where we measure the line-of-sight velocity dispersions (LOSVD) to probe the total mass, and in Sect.~\ref{sect:cluster-member-stellar-masses}, where we recover stellar masses from spectral energy density (SED) fits.

 All these measurements form the basis of our cluster member modelling, which is detailed in B25b (sections~2.2 and 3.3).
-In particular, section~2.2 presents the modelling assumptions used to define the cluster member DM and stellar mass distribution model.
-In section~3.3, we detail how we specifically constrain the cluster member total mass thanks to their stellar kinematics.
+In particular, section~2.2 presents the modelling assumptions used to define the cluster member DM and stellar mass distribution models.
+In section~3.3, we detail how we specifically constrain the total mass of cluster members using their stellar kinematics.
 We publicly release each of these measurements and some intermediary data products as presented in Sect.~\ref{sect:data-availability}.
-For the cluster member, we provide light profile parameters, LOSVD and stellar mass estimates as well as the empirical Point Spread Function (PSF) and galaxy masks used in Sect.~\ref{sect:galaxy-light}.
+For the cluster member, we provide light profile parameters, LOSVD, stellar mass estimates, the empirical Point Spread Function (PSF) and galaxy masks used in Sect.~\ref{sect:galaxy-light}.